GSA/digitalgov.gov/content/posts/2016-05-31-our-cx-recipe-for-success-complete-with-ingredient-list-and-substitutions.md

   - UX
 ---

 If you were to spend any time with me in the kitchen, you would often find me searching out substitutions for ingredients that I don&#8217;t have on hand or have to drive 100 miles to find.
 I don&#8217;t want to abandon the recipe, so I substitute instead.
 I find that in the world of internal government IT systems, recipes for success are hard to come by.
 So, what do I do?
-I substitute!
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-360-Background-with-the-ingredients-for-a-cake-MaksimVasic-iStock-Thinkstock-464617462.jpg" alt="The word recipe is written into flour on a table, surrounded by baking ingredients and utensils." %}
+I substitute! {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-360-Background-with-the-ingredients-for-a-cake-MaksimVasic-iStock-Thinkstock-464617462.jpg" alt="The word recipe is written into flour on a table, surrounded by baking ingredients and utensils." %}

 Part of good substitution includes seeking out equivalents that will perform the same role.
 For example, sour milk or buttermilk are used in a recipe for a specific function.
 You can&#8217;t just use fresh milk and extra butter.
 You need to add vinegar to the fresh milk first so the chemistry comes out right.